Comparing Hurricane Florence With Harvey, Maria, And Other Historic Hurricanes

 According to a local North Carolina resident who hails from Puerto Rico, Hurricane Florence threatens to make many relive Hurricane Maria.
 She told Caribbean Business that numerous people from Puerto Rico now live in Fayetteville, North Carolina.
 That area will be spared the highest winds, but it’s still expected to experience gusts up to 70 MPH and as much as 20 inches of rain in Hurricane Florence’s wake.

 As residents choose between evacuating and trying to ride out the latest natural disaster, President Trump continues to argue over how many people died in Puerto Rico during Hurricane Maria.
-Per USA Today, the Trump Administration also reallocated approximately $10 million of FEMA’s budget to boost ICE.
+Per USA Today, the Trump administration also reallocated approximately $10 million of FEMA’s budget to boost ICE.
 If Hurricane Florence is as devastating as expected, a lack of funding could make cleanup and rescue operations an even bigger nightmare than usual.